milteam/MedSyn/README.md

 | symptoms_recall | BERT-score for response and symptoms. |
 | anamnesis_precision | BERT-score for response and anamnesis |

 Part of real in-house clinical notes was hidden and replaced with `private_data` mark. <br>
-30 samples from private real data were completely anonimized and preserved in the dataset.
+Thirty samples from private real data were completely anonymized (by humans) and preserved in the dataset.

 ## Fine-tuned LLaMA-7b:
-We provide fine-tuned LLaMA-7b model checkpoint, it can be downloaded via [link](https://drive.google.com/drive/folders/1nElrx-pG2WXxdjZW_oYx4tHsWvUkarJy?usp=sharing).
+We provide a fine-tuned LLaMA-7b model checkpoint; it can be downloaded via the [link](https://drive.google.com/drive/folders/1nElrx-pG2WXxdjZW_oYx4tHsWvUkarJy?usp=sharing).

 ## Citation: